 This report is truncated to fit into a standard browser window and is focused specifically on comments.
 The Engagement Data Download provides significantly more data about reviewer engagement.

 3. Review Report – Student-Level Data

 Where the class-level reports provide data about student performance in the aggregate, the individual student report provides a breakdown of a single student and their work in a review.
-Clicking on a student’s name (or their anonymized label) anywhere in the review report will open that student’s individual report, displaying two different views of that student’s work:
+Clicking on a student’s name (or their anonymized label) anywhere in the review report will open that student’s individual report.
+What you’ll see first is the Student Summary Report, which includes a detailed breakdown of the student’s completion of the task, including submission times for each assigned review as well as that student’s engagement data.

-- Student as a writer – a complete breakdown of the feedback this student received from reviewers about their own writing.
+- Writing Feedback – a complete breakdown of the feedback this student received from reviewers about their own writing.

-- Student as a reviewer – a complete breakdown of all the feedback this student gave to the writers they reviewed.
+- Review Feedback – a complete breakdown of all the feedback this student gave to the writers they reviewed.